null

 What is the Transmission Speed of Coaxial Cable?

 The speed at which coaxial cables transmit data depends on the type of cable and the technology that gives it its speed.
 For example, your internet service provider, cable company, and the like.
-On average, coaxial cable transmission speed ranges from 10 Mbps to upwards of 100 Mbps.
+Coaxial cable transmission speed can range from 10 Mbps to upwards of 100 Mbps.

 Does Coax Cable Go Bad?